CodingNomads/mentor-docs/docs/05_tools.md

 ![Zoom setting dialog](images/zoom_settings.png)

-You can select _Record the meeting automatically on the local computer_ so you won't have to remember to hit the _Record_ button when you start a student meeting.

 Click _Continue_.
 Zoom will take you to a Google Calendar event creation dialogue that has the Zoom-related information already filled in.

 Set the meeting time and use the scheduling options to make it a recurring meeting: